sabyapradhan/resources-1/bestpractice_rgs.md

 ## Setting up your resource groups
 {: #setuprgs}

 All users get a single resource group by default that can be renamed.
-Assign the editor or adminstrator role to all account management services to create resource groups.
+Assign the editor or administrator role to all account management services to create resource groups.
 If you have a billable account, you can create more than one resource group for organizing your resources.
 By organizing resources in different resource groups, you can:

 * Make assigning access to a set of resources easier by using a minimal number of policies
 * View by resource group usage information for billing purposes